 Heather T. Sprague

-- Currently representing investors and trustees in multiple residential mortgage-backed securities repurchase actions in state trial and appellate courts.
+- Represented trustees in multiple residential mortgage-backed securities repurchase actions, based on breaches of representations and warranties, in state trial and appellate courts.

-- Part of a trial team that represented the official committee of unsecured creditors of a multibillion-dollar oil and gas exploration and production company that filed for relief under Chapter 11 of the United States Bankruptcy Code in multiparty litigation before the bankruptcy court, responsible for all aspects of expert preparation and related arguments.
+- Managed financial expert discovery and testimony for trial team representing the official committee of unsecured creditors of a multibillion-dollar oil and gas exploration and production company that filed for relief under Chapter 11 of the United States Bankruptcy Code in multiparty litigation before the bankruptcy court.

 - Represented publicly traded company in federal securities litigation involving claims of insider trading, fraud, and accounting misconduct allegedly caused by improper recognition of revenue for software products and support services.

-- Represented an advertising company in a highly publicized multi-district litigation consolidated in Delaware federal court, in which putative class alleged violations of federal computer fraud statutes and privacy violations; successfully defended dismissal of claims on appeal to Third Circuit; and successfully opposed claimants’ petition for writ of certiorari seeking Supreme Court review of the Third Circuit’s decision.
+- Represented an advertising company in a highly publicized multi-district litigation alleging violations of federal computer fraud statutes and privacy violations; successfully defended dismissal of claims on appeal to Third Circuit; and successfully opposed claimants’ petition for writ of certiorari seeking Supreme Court review of the Third Circuit’s decision.

 - Represented a large health care services company in state and federal court litigation involving a dispute over a joint venture, including preparation and conduct of pleadings, procedural motion practice, discovery, and settlement mediation.

-- Represented a leading medical technology company against a qui tam lawsuit alleging violations of the False Claims Act, including successful defense of dismissal before the 8th Circuit Court of Appeals.
+- Represented a leading medical technology company against a qui tam lawsuit alleging violations of the False Claims Act, including successful defense of dismissal before the Eighth Circuit Court of Appeals.